telerik/blazor-docs/components/gauge-linear/scale.md

 ## Linear Gauge Scale

 The scale of the linear gauge renders the values, pointers and labels.
-You can customize it by adding an instance of the `<LinearGaugeScale>` to the `<LinearGaugeScale>` collection, child tag of the `<TelerikLinearGauge>`.
+You can customize it by adding an instance of the `<LinearGaugeScale>` to the `<LinearGaugeScales>` collection, child tag of the `<TelerikLinearGauge>`.
 The `<LinearGaugeScale>` exposes the following parameters:

 * [Min and Max](#min-and-max)